jpeoples/jpeoples.github.io/src/blog/2019/11/service-anxiety-information-overload.jinja.md

 {% set title = 'What if this Web Service Dies?
 Connecting "Service Anxiety" and Information Overload' %}
 {% set date = "2019-11-06, 17:26:56" %}
 {% set description | markdown %}
-Connecting the fear of the loss of access to web services we use with the idea of information overload, and considering how strategies to manage the latter map to the former.
+Connecting the fear of the loss of access to web services we use -- what I call "service anxiety" -- with the idea of information overload, and considering how strategies to manage the latter map to the former.
 {% endset %}